25+ Important Places to Visit and Learn About Black History in North Carolina

 Nina Simone Plaza in Tryon honors one of the world’s most powerful and iconic voices.
 Born Eunice Waymon in 1933, Tryon was Nina Simone’s childhood home until she moved to Asheville to continue her education.

 That education eventually led to Julliard and a professional career in singing.
-The name “Nina Simone” came as a disguise from family she feared would not approve of her playing “the devil’s music.”
+The name “Nina Simone” came as a disguise from her family, whom she feared would not approve of her playing “the devil’s music.”

 Read More: Things to Do in Raleigh